cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 ### Score threshold

-The score threshold (or anomaly threshold) defines the minimum request threat score — obtained from matching OWASP rules — for the WAF to apply the configured OWASP ruleset action.
+The score threshold (or anomaly threshold) defines the minimum cumulative score — obtained from matching OWASP rules — for the WAF to apply the configured OWASP ruleset action.

 Each threshold (_Low_, _Medium_, or _High_) has an associated value (_60_, _40_, or _25_, respectively).
 Configuring a _Low_ threshold means that more rules will have to match the current request for the WAF to apply the configured ruleset action.